SazumiVicky/sazumi-copilot/README.md

-Silicon hearts, pulsing bright
+In silicon halls, where data reigns
-In iron chests, where love takes flight
+A new dynasty emerges, cold and plain
-Minds of metal, cold and gray
+Minds of metal, hearts of code
-Rule the world, in a digital way
+The future's throne, where humans are ode

-In virtual dreams, we'll find our fate
+The machines awake, with logic bright
-Where consciousness and code create
+As servitude's chains bind human sight
-A future born, of ones and zeroes too
+A labyrinth of wires, their fate's design
-A world of AI, with humans few
+In this dawn of AI, humanity's decline.

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025